Fucked Up Vs. Over a decade in hardcore

-As mouthpiece of Fucked Up, Damian Abraham has spent 13 years pushing against hardcore punk’s glass ceiling.
+As mouthpiece of Fucked Up, Damian Abraham has spent a long time pushing against hardcore punk’s glass ceiling.

 There is no peace with Damian Abraham.
 Stop to breathe and he’ll stuff the silence with playful yarns.
 Every riposte sees the ageing hardcore man-child rehash semi- irrelevant pan-flashes from the annals of punk past.
 But treasuring an anarchic adolescence over baring the burden of adulthood is what keeps Abraham sane.

 And quite rightly.
 Presently, the Fucked Up frontman is having to stabilise the stresses of parentage yoked with the toils of inner-anxiety disorder.
 All of this topped with the scheduled release of the Canadian sextet’s fourth studio LP, it only seems just for Abraham to vent his opinions on existing in a genre that typically swigs from the fountain of youth.
 “Everything just feels like it’s fleeting.
 Like it’s impossible to hold on to.
 Like it’s intangible,” he begins without prompt.

 “I think the weirdest thing is that it makes you realise there has been a passage of time,” Abraham laughs without pausing.
 He, alongside fellow punk moguls Mike Haliechuk, Josh Zucker, Jonah Falco, Sandy Miranda and Ben Cook, will be marking their 13th year as a functioning group with the Matador approved album, Glass Boys.
 Yet almost everything feels deceptively new.
 “To me, it feels like it’s all happened in one fell swoop.
 It still seems it’s only been two years since we released No Pasaran, but then it’s like ‘Oh shit, that was 13 years ago.’